Asheney936/pdsnd_github/README.md

 **Explore US Bikeshare Data**

 ### Description
 The bikeshare data project involves analyzing data from a US bike sharing system.
 The project includes exploring and visualizing the data to gain insights into bike usage patterns, user demographics, popular routes, and other interesting trends.
+Some common tasks in the bikeshare data project may include:
+- Loading and cleaning the data
+- Exploratory data analysis
+- Answering specific questions
+- Visualizing the data, and
+- Drawing conclusions

 ### Files used
 There are 3 files that were referenced in this project